-Early gum disease or gingivitis can often be treated conservatively and managed through anti-bacterial rinses and lifestyle adjustments as needed.
-Routine dental care is important for the maintenance of gum health, providing the opportunity for Dr. Patel to spot the early signs of gum disease and to offer personalized advice for avoiding gum health problems.
+Early gum disease or gingivitis can often be treated conservatively and managed through anti-bacterial rinses and lifestyle adjustments.
+Routine dental care is important for the maintenance of gum health, allowing Dr. Patel to spot the early signs of gum disease and offer personalized advice for avoiding gum health problems.

-Antibiotics can help remove bacteria that cause infection, but when an infection is severe they may not be enough.
+Antibiotics can help remove bacteria that cause infection, but they may not be enough when an infection is severe.
 Periodontitis is managed through these common surgical and non-surgical methods:

-Scaling and Root Planing: These two separate treatments for gums are often used in combination to help clean gums and treat gum inflammation.
+Scaling and Root Planing: These two separate treatments for gums occur in combination to help clean gums and treat gum inflammation.
 Scaling is a deep cleaning treatment that goes beneath the gum line to remove plaque and tartar.
 Root planing smooths out tooth roots to help gums reattach to teeth.

 Gum graft surgery: We take tissue from another area in the mouth and use it to cover your tooth roots.
 Gum grafting prevents tooth loss in the later stages of gum disease.